-Important annual meeting information Important annual meeting information Image: Constraint of the secure website Image: Constraint Using a black ink pen, mark your votes with an X as shown in this example.
-Please do not write outside the designated areas.
-Vote by telephone Call toll free 1-800-652-VOTE (8683) within the USA, US territories &amp; Canada on a touch tone telephone Follow the instructions provided by the recorded message Annual Meeting Proxy Card 1234 5678 9012 345 A Proposals - The Board of Directors recommends a vote FOR all the nominees "1 YEAR" for Proposal 3.
-1. To vote upon the election of two Class III directors to a three-year term: For Against Abstain 01 - Bruce Ryan Image: Class III directors to a three-year term: Abstain compensation of our named executive officers vote, the compensation nine, in a non-binding "say on frequency" frequency of the vote on our executive ation program (once every year, once o years or once every three years) B Non-Voting Items Change of Address - Please print new address below.
+A Proposals - The Board of Directors recommend ls a vote FOR all the nominees listed and FOR Proposals 2 and 3.
+To vote upon the election of two Class I directors to a three-year term For Against Abstain m: For Against Abstain + 01 - Mark S. Ain 02 - St anley K. Honey To approve in a non-binding "Say on Pay" vote, the compensation of our named executive officers or Against Abstain To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm or Against Abstain Non-Voting Items Change of Address - Please print new address below.
 Comments - Please print your comments below.
-Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below Please sign exactly as your name(s) appear(s) on the books of KVH Industries, Inc. Joint owners should each sign personally.
-Trustees and other fiduciaries should indicate the capacity in which they sign, and where more than one name appears, a majority must sign.
-If a corporation, this signature should be that of an authorized officer who should state his or her title.
-Date (mm/dd/yyyy) - Please print date below.
+Please sign exactly as your name(s) appear(s) on the books of KVH In ompleted for your vote to be counted. - Date and Sign Below industries, Inc. Joint owners should each sign personally.
+Trustees and other fiduciaries should indicate the capacity in nust sign.
+If a corporation, this signature should be that of an authorized officer who should state his or her title. n Date (mm/dd/yyyy) - Please print date below.
 Signature 1 - Please keep signature within the box.
 Signature 2 - Please keep signature within the box.
-C 1234567890 1 U P X 3 2 6 3 JNT MR A SAMPLE (THIS AREA IS SET UP TO ACCOMMODATE 140 CHARACTERS) MR A SAMPLE AND MR A SAMPLE AND MR A SAMPLE AND MR A SAMPLE AND MR A SAMPLE AND MR A SAMPLE AND MR A SAMPLE AND MR A SAMPLE AND
+C 1234567890 JNT MR A SAMPLE (THIS AREA IS SET UP TO ACCOMMODATE